Quitting breastfeeding

 The past:

 Another unnecessary burden to the breastfeeding mother was the advent of the regimented routine.
-Baby had to be fed by the clock, not by guesswork.
-Not when he thought he needed food, but when his mother knew he needed food because her doctor told her so.
+Baby had to be fed by the clock, not by natural intuition.
+Not when he thought he needed food, but when his mother thought he needed food because her doctor told her so.
 “From the first moment the infant is applied to the breast, it must be nursed upon a certain plan” (Bull.
 T. Maternal Management of Children in Health and Disease.
 1877).
-After a mere week of demand feeding it was insisted that: “it is essentially necessary to nurse the infant at regular intervals of three and four hours”.
-The prescribed routine included “eight hours unbroken sleep at night” (see illustration bellow).
+After a mere week of demand feeding it was insisted that: “It is essentially necessary to nurse the infant at regular intervals of three and four hours”.
+The prescribed routine included “eight hours unbroken sleep at night” (see illustration below).
 In 1896, a book called The Care and Feeding of Infants it was maintained that too much handling, cuddling etc would weakened the child.

 Thickening feeds